hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 We can certainly experiment with return type specs for funcs.
 The func spec dialect supports it, but I don't think there's any use of it internally today.
 They aren't used today because it hasn't been a pressing need, and has open design questions because of Red's dynamic nature.
 There may be cases where the compiler can't do the check, so there would have to be an interpreted fallback mechanism.
 But it's like @rebolek's dependent type experiments or  DbC stuff  some of us have played with, easy to do at the mezz level and explore ideas.

 [21:50:06](#2C-YTGpZ8K45YbPWWoeDzYBjkAWZa7TU6gxZfTIfQbg) <Numeross__twitter (Lop)>:
-Haha yeah It's definitely not a bad thing, but sometimes it gets out of hands and become very time consuming Ì†ΩÌ∏õ Thanks for the answers !
+Haha yeah It's definitely not a bad thing, but sometimes it gets out of hands and become very time consuming üòõ Thanks for the answers !

 [21:57:36](#vSZpHGZyjwavMTqRDX_CzYwiCQX7SRyINMxOZda8YzI) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>: